How do I know which vitamins to take?

 For example, someone following a vegan diet may need to pay closer attention to nutrients such as vitamin B12, while someone who spends little time outdoors may benefit from vitamin D supplementation.
 Athletes, busy professionals, parents, shift workers and older adults can all have different nutritional requirements.

-This is why choosing vitamins based purely on trends or social media recommendations often leads to unnecessary supplementation.
+This is why choosing vitamins based purely on trends or social media recommendations can often lead to unnecessary supplementation.

 The key factors that affect which vitamins you need